godfrey-cdc/cryptocom-exchange-api-docs-1/README.md

 * Old interface /api/new_order (It still works, but not recommended.)

-* v2 version change: Remove the tradeList transaction record from the result to improve efficiency;If you need transaction information for a single order, you can still use `/v1/orders/show` to get it.
+* v2 version change: Remove the tradeList transaction record from the result to improve efficiency; if you need transaction information for a single order, you can still use `/v1/orders/show` to get it.

 ---